Want to know more? — Subscribe

 Stackoverflow claims that nearly 3 out of 4 workers said they were distracted on the job, with 16 percent claiming that they're almost always distracted.
 Besides, 34% of employees said they liked their jobs less in a distracting work environment.
 However, 66% of them had never brought up the issue with their managers.
 Moreover, employees took an average of more than 23 minutes to return to a task.

-Therefore, the software development methodologies are designed to fight almost all these challenges and make the work on the project smooth, non-distracting at all with effective communication, meetings, and management processes, and optimized workload.
+Therefore, the software development methodologies are designed to fight almost all these challenges and make the work on the project smooth, non-distracting at all with effective communication, meetings, management processes, and optimized workload.

 There are six basic steps in the software development process.
 Each one is important in its own right, and skipping steps leaves a development team open to failure that could have easily been avoided.

+Step 1.
 Planning and requirement analysis

 The first step in the software development life cycle is the most important in the process.
 It is where fundamental decisions are made regarding the feasibility of the project.
 The planning stage also addresses risks and quality assurance issues that may impact development.

 After the planning phase of the SDLC, the team will agree on the technical approach that will be used to develop the project while minimizing risk.
 This step involves input from the customer, industry experts, and internal sales and marketing departments.

 Step 2.
 Defining the requirements of the project